IABTechLab/uid2docs/docs/guides/dsp-guide.md

 # DSP Integration Guide

-This guide is for DSPs who transact on UID2s in the bid stream. (**GWH/JN _01) what actual functions do they do?
-2) Do DSPs have to use SDKs?
-If so, which ones?
-I think we should list them?**)
+This guide is for DSPs who transact on UID2s in the bid stream.

+DSPs receive UID2 tokens in bid requests, and decrypt the UID2 tokens to arrive at raw UID2s that they can use for bidding, using one of the server-side SDKs that support this function:

+- UID2 SDK for Java: see [UID2 SDK for Java (Server-Side) Reference Guide](../sdks/uid2-sdk-ref-java.md)
+- UID2 SDK for Python: see [UID2 SDK for Python (Server-Side) Reference Guide](../sdks/uid2-sdk-ref-python.md)
+- UID2 SDK for C# / .NET: see [UID2 SDK for C# / .NET (Server-Side) Reference Guide](../sdks/uid2-sdk-ref-csharp-dotnet.md)
+- UID2 SDK for C++: see [UID2 SDK for C++ (Server-Side) Reference Guide](../sdks/uid2-sdk-ref-cplusplus.md)

+>NOTE: If your back end is written in a language not covered by one of these SDKs, ask your UID2 contact in case there is additional information available to help you.
+If you're not sure who to ask, see [Contact Info](../getting-started/gs-account-setup.md#contact-info).

 <!-- It includes the following sections: